MonashDataFluency/Power_BI/docs/01-introduction.md

 ### Visualizations
 A visualization is a representation of data in a visual format.
-It could be a line chart, a bar graph, a color coded map or anything interesting to present the data.
+It could be a line chart, a bar graph, a color coded map or any visual way to present the data.

 <img src="figures/ch04/bar_chart_pop_vs_year_by_region.png" width="80%" style="display: block; margin: auto;" />

-Visualizations can be simple as a number representing something significant or it could be quite complex like multiple stacked chart showing the proportion users participating in a survey.
-The main idea of visualisation is to show the data in a way that it tells the story that is lying underneath it.
-Like it is said, a picture says a thousand words.
+Visualizations can be a simple number representing a significant calculation or it could complex like multiple stacked charts showing the proportion of users participating in a survey.
+The main idea of visualisation is to show the data in a way that tells the story that is lying underneath it.
+Like the saying goes: a picture says a thousand words.

 ### Datasets
 A **dataset** is a collection of data that Power BI uses to create its visualizations.